RCode-Blue/aust-weather/README.md

 # Aust weather
-A basic weather app implemented using React functional components
+A basic weather app implemented using React functional components.
+It is hosted _[here](https://aust-weather.vercel.app/)_

 ## Styling